The Voting System

 This method means that restaurants cannot apply to be on the list, and cannot be nominated, and no external influences (from William Reed or our sponsors) can influence the list.
 It also means that every restaurant in Latin America is eligible, unless the restaurant is closed at the time that the list is announced, or we receive notice that it will be closing in the near future.

-However, having reached the No.1 position in The World’s 50 Best Restaurants list in 2023, Lima restaurant Central is joining the Best of the Best ‘hall of fame’ group of venues and therefore becomes ineligible for voting in any future lists, including Latin America’s 50 Best Restaurants.
-The establishment did not, therefore, appear in the edition of the list announced on 28th November 2023.
+Having reached the No.1 position in The World’s 50 Best Restaurants list in 2023, Lima restaurant Central joined the Best of the Best ‘hall of fame’ group of venues and is therefore ineligible for voting in any future lists, including Latin America’s 50 Best Restaurants.

 There are no criteria that a restaurant has to meet.
 They certainly do not have to sell a certain product.
 They do not need to have been open a certain number of years and they do not need to have won any other culinary accolades.